Being kind, especially in today’s world, is an easy, tangible way to show someone

 that they matter and you appreciate them.
 When we engage in kind acts, we are giving

 back to those around us.
 And that is priceless.

-During the Week of Kindness, students, faculty, and staff were encouraged to take moments out of their days to show kindness in their own ways.
-Some chose to write notes, open doors, or spend time with someone who needed it.
-Others treated strangers to a cup of coffee or lunch.
-Many volunteered in our local community.
+During the Week of Kindness, students, faculty, and staff are encouraged to take moments out of their days to show kindness in their own ways.
+Some choose to write notes, open doors, or spend time with someone who needs it.
+Others treat strangers to a cup of coffee or lunch.
+Many volunteer in our local community.